GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---
-> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom ROIs or polygons with minimal setup.
+> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom ROIs or polygons/points with minimal setup.
 ---

 ## How to Run the Script
-1. Open the GEE Code Editor and paste the script, or use the shareable link provided at XXX (using the link is not recommended for full reproducibility).
+1. Open the GEE Code Editor and paste the script (.js, in `src/Geodata_script/`), or use the shareable link provided at "Quick View / Test in GEE"  (using the link is not recommended for full reproducibility).
-2. Adjust the input parameters at the top of the script (ROI, datasets, thresholds).
+2. Adjust the input parameters at the top of the script (ROI, datasets, thresholds, etc.).
 3. Run the script to generate the agreement layer.
+A detailed tutorial on running each script, along with explanations of all settings, is provided in the corresponding “docs” folder.
 4. Export the final result if desired (e.g., to Google Drive, Earth Engine Assets).

 If you are new to GEE, there are tutorials at **https://developers.google.com/earth-engine/tutorials/tutorials** which can provide a guided walkthrough.